zk00006/OpenTLD/README.md

 	* Define the install path and other options
 	* Generate
 * Windows: go to the binary directory and build the solutions you want (You have to compile in RELEASE mode):
-	* tld: build the project
+	* opentld: build the project
 	* INSTALL: install the project
 * Linux: go with the terminal to the build directory
 	* make: build the project